maka-io/maka-http/README.md

     contains the data object.
 This object will be in a format based on the content type. (e.g., 'application/json')

-2. All call, get, post, put, delete, and options return a Promise.
-So they'll need to be async/await-ed.
+2. All call, get, post, put, del, and options will return a Promise only if a callback isn't defined. (see previous section)

 3. If there is an error (400 or over), this will no longer return an Error object.
     It will simply return the response from the server as it does with all other status codes.